 Batchelor Hall was completed in 1962.
 It is a three-story brick building with a basement.

 Extensive remodeling in 1973-74 and again in 1999 provides for greater utilization of Batchelor for administrative services to students.
 It has approximately 7,000 square feet on each floor.
 This building contains the following administrative offices:

-- Provost & Vice President for Academic Affairs

-- Business Office

-- Human Resources

-- Contracts and Grants

-- Vice President for Finance and Administration

-- Vice President for Institutional Effectiveness

-- Vice President for Strategic Initiatives

-- Vice President for Student Affairs

-- Athletic Director

-- Educational Support Services
+- Office of Provost & Vice President for Academic Affairs - · Business Office - · Office of Human Resources - · Contracts and Grants - Office of Vice President for Finance and Administration - · Office of Vice President for Student Affairs - Educational Support Services (Upward Bound and Academic Success Center)